grantcoz/cse15l-lab-reports/lab-report-1-week-2.md

 ## Trying Some Commands

-- When in the terminal there are various commands that can help.
+1. When in the terminal there are various commands that can help.
 Try some commands and see what they do.
 Here is a list of some commands that you should try.

-1. ls
-2. ls -a
-3. ls -l
-4. ls -t
-5. ls -lat
-6. pwd
-7. cd
-8. cd ..
-9. cd ~
-10. clear
+- ls, ls -a, ls -l, ls -t, ls -lat, pwd, cd, cd .., cd ~ , clear

-- There are plenty of other commands to try though.
+2. There are plenty of other commands to try though.
 Here is a link for a cheat on some commands.
 [Linux command cheat sheet](https://linuxconfig.org/linux-commands-cheat-sheet)

 ![](Captures/Lab-reports/lab-report-1-week-2/Capture5.PNG)